 Sharrief Thomas knows about this intimately.
 This writer/producer/engineer and artist in his own right was exposed to the Recording Connection program when he was recording at Quad Studios in New York City.
 Seeing our program at work led Sharrief to become a mentor himself.
 Today he helps our students hone their chops, gain skills, and plan for their futures while gleaning a first-hand understanding of how the music industry works from a creative and business perspective at Water Music Publishing, an independent music publishing and media company run by Sharrief and business partner Big Bug, whose known for his work with Snoop Dogg, Mary J. Blige, Sean Combs, and as one of the original members of the 90s R&B group, Today.

-Today, as a Recording Connection mentor himself, Sharrief apprentices students at Water Music Publishing in Bloomfield, NJ, just outside of New York City.
+Today, as a Recording Connection mentor himself, Sharrief externs students at Water Music Publishing in Bloomfield, NJ, just outside of New York City.